chromealex/ecs/Docs/Manual-UpdatingViews.md

     }

     // By default ApplyStateJob will be called from a job
-    // If jobs are turned off for this provider or globaly, this method would be skipped. public override void ApplyStateJob(UnityEngine.Jobs.TransformAccess transform, float deltaTime, bool immediately) {
+    // If jobs are turned off for this provider or globally, this method would be skipped. public override void ApplyStateJob(UnityEngine.Jobs.TransformAccess transform, float deltaTime, bool immediately) {

         transform.position = this.entity.GetPosition();